raspberrypilearning/non-player-characters/en/step_2.md

 --- task ---

 In the Project window, navigate to the 'My Scripts' folder.
-Right-click and create a new `C# Script`.
+Right-click and create a new 'C# Script'.
 Name the script `NPCText`.

 --- /task ---